sc0ttj/Project/README.md

   - Add a test then save - it'll fail.
 Then add some code to fix the test, save again, and see test passes in the browsers console window.

-  As long as `npm start` is running, the browser will auto-refresh at each step and re-run your tests in the console.
+  As long as `npm start` is running, the browser will auto-refresh at each step and re-run your tests in the console window (dev tools/firebug, etc).

 ##### Device Testing: